 If a new T/C CO2 sensor is being installed, the two numbers on the factory installed sticker on the T/C cell must be entered to calibrate the CO2 in the unit.

-Note For the technician's convenience, a label containing the two numbers on the T/C cell is affixed inside the electronics drawer. ▲
+Note For the technician's convenience, a second label containing the two numbers is supplied with the new T/C cell and should be applied to cover the original label inside the electronics drawer.